kpage/microservices-demo/README.md

     $ cd dockerized-go-app
     $ docker-compose up

+If you have not yet run migrations, then also run:

+    $ ./migrate-db.sh

 The app used to demo this capability is a small "Hello World" web app.

 Current capabilities: